comp1800/web_template/README.md

 ---

 ## Contributors
-- **Your Name** - Developer, Computer Science Student with a passion for creating user-friendly applications.
+- **Your Name** - BCIT CST Student with a passion for creating user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
-- **Teammate Name** - Collaborator, Frontend enthusiast with a knack for creative design.
+- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---

 ## Acknowledgments

+Example:
 - Weather data sourced from [OpenWeatherMap](https://openweathermap.org/).
 - Code snippets for ___ algoirthm were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
 - Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).